evangelospafilis/prego_web_site/_pages/publications.md

 sidebar:
   nav: "publications"
 ---
-Selected publications pertinent to the PREGO project.
+Below is a set of (selected) PREGO-related publications.
 A extended listing of the team publications can be found [here](http://lab42open.hcmr.gr/publications/)

 ## Preprints